SAP-samples/abap-cheat-sheets/02_Structures.md

 - The tables are populated in a loop under various conditions.
 - The example demonstrates the impact of boxed components on memory usage.
 - To try it out, proceed as follows:
-  - Create a demo class named `zcl_some_class`, paste the code into it, and activate it.
+  - Create a demo class named `zcl_demo_abap`, paste the code into it, and activate it.
   - The example does not display output in the console.
   - It includes sections you can comment in and out.
 See notes in the examples.
   - The code sections compare the memory usage of boxed and non-boxed components: